bitcoin-s/bitcoin-s/docs/key-manager/key-manager.md

 This controls how the root key is defined.
 The combination of `purpose` and `network` determine how the root `ExtKey` is serialized.
 For more information on how this works please see [hd-keys](hd-keys.md)

+Now we can construct a native segwit key manager for the regtest network!

 ```scala mdoc

 import org.bitcoins.core.crypto._

 import org.bitcoins.core.config._